-- to provide a representation for collaborative concurrent activities [19] so that they can be coordinated and controlled [18], - to look for handlers in the history of computation, instead of delegating exception handling to specialized agents, and to execute handlers in their lexical definition context; we call this caller contextualization [4] for handler definition and execution).
+- to enforce agent encapsulation, - to provide a representation for collaborative concurrent activities [17] so that they can be coordinated and controlled [16], - to look for handlers in the history of computation, instead of delegating exception handling to specialized agents, and to execute handlers in their lexical definition context; we call this caller contextualization [5] for handler definition and execution.
 When encapsulation and decoupling are enforced, non lexical handlers do not have access to the execution contexts where the exceptions are signaled (the agents which execute the faulty services).
-They can only use generic management operations (such as ervice or agent termination) to cope with the signaled exception. - to handle concurrent exceptions with resolution functions [10], - and, to support asynchronous signaling and handler search and thus maintain agent reactivity,
+They can only use generic management operations (such as service or agent termination) to cope with the signaled exception. - to handle concurrent exceptions with resolution functions [9], - and, to support asynchronous signaling and handler search so as to maintain agent reactivity.

 Our specification comes in four steps indicating: (1) to which program code units exception handlers can be attached, (2) how exceptions can be signaled, (3) what can be written within the code of exception handlers to put the system back into a coherent state and, (4) in which order handlers are searched for.
 The following two subsections are dedicated to items 1 to 3.
-Item number 4 involves interfacing with the agent replications mechanisms.
-It is discussed in Sect.
+Item number 4 involves interfacing with the replication mechanism; it is discussed in Sect.
 4 and 5.